mojofunk/alta-doc/LIBMOJO-TESTS.md

 # libmojo Tests TODO

-Add automated test executions for all compilers/platforms/build combinations
+Add automated test executions for all compilers/platforms/build combinations, run tests from alta-build

 Fix tests as Boost.Test is not thread safe

+test boost lockfree queue, spsc_queue, stack

 Add more test strings for test_string_convert

+Run string conversion tests in a random number of locales

+Have the ability to run tests either on idle or in a different thread in the application.
+This would be to check thread safety and any possible interactions between libmojo code and the GUI that can only be tested by running them at the same time.

 Add functions to string/convert.hpp to set throw on parsing error or unexpected input and also log errors